Fright Night (2011 film): Critical response

-Review aggregator Rotten Tomatoes gave the film an approval rating of 72% based on 178 reviews, and an average rating of 6.28/10.
+Review aggregator Rotten Tomatoes calculated that 72% of the 181 reviews for the film were positive and the average rating was 6.3/10.
 The site's critical consensus reads, "It may not have been necessary to remake the 1985 cult classic, but the new Fright Night benefits from terrific performances by Colin Farrell and David Tennant – and it's smart, funny, and stylishly gory to boot."
-On Metacritic, which assigns a weighted average score out to reviews from mainstream critics, gives the film a score of 64 out of 100, based on 30 critics, indicating "generally favorable reviews".
+On Metacritic, which assigns a weighted average score out to reviews from mainstream critics, gives the film a score of 64 out of 100, based on 30 critics, indicating "generally favorable" reviews.
 CinemaScore polls reported that the average grade moviegoers gave the film was a "B−" on an A+ to F scale.

 Robert Koehler of Variety writes, Fright Night has "a cleverly balanced mix of scares and laughs".

 Box office

 Fright Night opened in number six in the box office.
 The film grossed $7,714,388 in its opening weekend and finished with a domestic grossing of $18,302,607 and $22,700,000 in other countries, giving a worldwide total of $41,002,607 against its $30 million budget.